 Managing your contracts is not just about making sure you’re on top of expiration dates and getting business done.
 Proper contract management is essential for any organization looking to minimize legal, financial, and brand risks.
 The benefits of using contract lifecycle management software goes well beyond just administrative organization.
-With contract lifecycle management (CLM) software, you can dramatically decrease the amount of time and resources required to manage your contracts by tracking and automating each step in a contract’s lifecycle.
+With CLM software, you can dramatically decrease the amount of time and resources required to manage your contracts by tracking and automating each step in a contract’s lifecycle.

-You’ll see “contract lifecycle management” go by “contract management software” and sometimes “digital contract management system.”
-It’s a software solution that gives a business the tools to manage its entire contract management process effectively.
-They can automate contract creation, negotiation, and approval.
-With CLM software, businesses simplify the process that includes:
+You’ll see “contract lifecycle management software” go by “contract management software” and sometimes “digital contract management system.”
+CLM software gives a business the tools to manage its entire contract management process effectively.
+With CLM software, they can automate contract creation, negotiation, and approval.
+CLM software helps businesses simplify the process that includes:

 - Requesting a contract